regner/gssh/README.md

 gssh is meant to make using the gcloud ssh command easier by eliminating the need to know the complete name of a given VM and it's zone.

+Normally the gcloud SDK would require a command similar to `gcloud beta compute ssh --tunnel-through-iap --project some-globally-unique-id --zone us-west1-a some-instance-name-4kcq`

+Here is an example of a similar connection with gssh:
 ![Preview](terminalizer/preview.gif)

 gssh was built for my needs specifically which is why flags such as `--tunnel-through-iap`